geudde/attic-chest/pages/13.reference/01.porden/docs.md

 So oft his monarch and his army sav'd,
 Each adverse warrior lied his arm appalPd,
 And he th' Invincible was justly call'd.
-Yet slender was his frame ; no plated vest,
+Yet slender was his frame; no plated vest,
 No temper'd arms secur'd his manly breast,